cloudfoundry/stembuild/README.md

 go get github.com/onsi/ginkgo/ginkgo
 go get github.com/onsi/gomega/...
 ```
-- Use the command with providing the corresponding values for the Stemcell Version you would like to build and the Stemcell Automation package you downloaded from the previous step -  `make STEMCELL_VERSION=StemcellVersion AUTOMATION_PATH=PathToStemcellAutomationZip build` to build stembuild for MacOS.
+- Use the command with providing the corresponding values for the Stemcell Version you would like to build and the Stemcell Automation package you downloaded from the previous step -  `make STEMCELL_VERSION=StemcellVersion AUTOMATION_PATH=PathToStemcellAutomationZip build` to build stembuild for macOS.